collaborativebioinformatics/swagg/shortreadassemmble_module/README.md

 # Short Read Assembly Module

 ## Description
-This module takes in rads from an illumina sequencers and assembles the reads into contigs.
+This module takes in reads from an illumina sequencers and assembles the reads into contigs.

 ## USAGE